trailblazer/trailblazer.github.io/gems/representable/3.0/xml.md

 </album>
 ```

-## Namespaces
+## Namespace

+### Namespace: Remove

-Support for namespaces are not yet implemented.
-However, if an incoming parsed document contains namespaces, you can automatically remove them.
+If an incoming document contains namespaces, but you don't want to define them in your representers, you can automatically remove them.

     class AlbumRepresenter < Representable::Decorator
       include Representable::XML

       remove_namespaces!

-## Development Status

-The `Representable::XML` module is currently not being further developed.
-If you are interested in working on it, feel free to PR.
-In case you need a feature but want us to build it, consider [hiring us](/inc/oss.html) for an OSS feature project.
+This will ditch the namespace prefix and parse all properties as if they never had any prefix in the document, e.g. `lib:author` becomes `author`.

+{% callout %}
+  Removing namespaces is a Nokogiri hack.
+It's absolutely not recommended as it defeats the purpose of XML namespaces and might result in wrong values being parsed and interpreted.
+{% endcallout %}